medhatelhady/personal-blog-page/README.md

 A multi-page website built using `HTML` and `CSS` skills which includes custom images, layout, and styling.
 Along with the webpage design considerations, I worked to appropriately structure the files, as well as use proper formatting & style.
 The project also focusses on using Flexbox and Grid systems to make the page responsive.

-Open and view the Project using the `.zip` file provided or at my [Github Repository](https://github.com/madhur-taneja/Personal-Blog-Website).
+Open and view the Project using the `.zip`

-The project is also hosted on [Github](https://madhur-taneja.github.io/Personal-Blog-Website).

 ## Getting Started